 Serraria, 80 & 52 min, est. release 2028

-Two hundred kilometers from the bustling metropolis of São Paulo is the island of Ilhabela, where the tiny caiçara community of Serraria is fighting to maintain their way of life.
-A mix of African, Indigenous, and settler roots, caiçaras have inhabited Brazil’s southeastern coast for centuries, relying on artisanal fishing for their livelihood.
-With similar communities uprooted by the growth of tourism in the region, a caiçara filmmaker reflects on his own family’s displacement and documents Serraria’s dogged resistance.
+Two hundred kilometres from the bustling metropolis of São Paulo is the island of Ilhabela, where the tiny caiçara community of Serraria is resisting the construction of a foreign-owned luxury resort.
+A mix of African, Indigenous, and Portuguese settler roots, caiçaras have inhabited Brazil’s coastline for centuries, relying on artisanal fishing for their livelihood.
+With Serraria the last community of its kind on Ilhabela, Japanese-caiçara filmmaker Ricardo Imakawa revisits his family’s history of forced displacement and reflects on the ongoing threat that predatory tourism and land speculation poses to Brazil’s traditional coastal communities and their ancestral relationship with the land and sea.

 Directors: Ricardo Imakawa, Matias Borgström